-The Cancer Institute of New Jersey offers the most advanced approaches to cancer care and the treatment of blood disorders, using sophisticated techniques in diagnosis, surgery and chemotherapy and radiation therapy.
+The Cancer Institute of New Jersey offers the most advanced approaches to cancer care and the treatment of blood disorders, using sophisticated techniques in diagnosis, surgery and chemotherapy and radiation therapy, outsmarting cancer with science.
 As full members of the Children's Oncology Group, the world's largest research organization for the understanding and treatment of childhood cancer, the most advanced care can be provided to children.

 Care is provided in a comfortable setting designed specifically for young children and adolescents, with laboratory, pharmacy and transfusion services on site.
 Patients who need to stay overnight are admitted to the Pediatric Hematology/Oncology unit at the Bristol-Myers Squibb Children’s Hospital at Robert Wood Johnson University Hospital.

-The Valerie Fund/CINJ LITE Program at The Cancer Institute of New Jersey, provides long-term evaluation, support, and health education for the growing population of childhood cancer survivors.
+The LITE Program at the Cancer Institute of New Jersey provides long-term evaluation, support, and health education for the growing population of childhood cancer survivors.
 The successes in the treatment of childhood cancer have led to increasing survival rates.
 Survivors may be at risk for developing problems (late effects) from the life-saving cancer treatments they received (chemotherapy, radiation, and surgery) since the treatment not only gets rid of the cancer, but also damages healthy tissues/cells.

 Our physicians work with the Bristol Myers Squibb Children’s Hospital at Robert Wood Johnson University Hospital’s Pediatric Advanced Comprehensive Care Team (PACCT) Program which is a unique program that addresses end of life issues and is an integral part of the Pediatric Hematology/Oncology Program’s “total” commitment to patient/family care.
 Physicians, nurses, counselors who have care for these children from initial diagnosis and subsequent treatments continue to be the individual professionals that care for them at home through the palliative care services program.